opensearch-project/opensearch-ruby/api-spec-testing/README.md

 # Rest API YAML Test Runner

-The specs in `opensearch-api` and `opensearch-xpack` automatically run the tests from [OpenSearch's REST API Spec tests](https://github.com/opensearch-project/opensearch/tree/main/rest-api-spec/src/main/resources/rest-api-spec/test#test-suite).
+The specs in `opensearch-api`  automatically run the tests from [OpenSearch's REST API Spec tests](https://github.com/opensearch-project/opensearch/tree/main/rest-api-spec/src/main/resources/rest-api-spec/test#test-suite).
 The test runner is defined in each of these project's `spec` folder, starting with the `rest_api_yaml_spec.rb` file.

 ## REST API YAML Spec

 The file that traverses the yaml files and loads a **TestFile** object per each of them:
-`opensearch-(api|xpack)/spec/opensearch/api/rest_api_yaml_spec.rb`
+`opensearch-api/spec/opensearch/api/rest_api_yaml_spec.rb`

 You can use the SINGLE_TEST env variable to run just one test or one test directory.
 E.g.:
 ```